Blue-infosec/mquery/README.md

 ## Installation from PyPi (recommended method)

 PyPi is currently a recommended way to install mquery.
-First, install dependencies:
+First, install the dependencies:

 ```
 sudo apt install redis-server